duvi1234/meme-shorts-generator/README.md

-# meme-shorts-generator
-A web app that auto-generates meme videos using trending memes, background video, and music.
-Download the final MP4 in one click.
-Built with Python, Flask, MoviePy, and a responsive HTML/JS interface.
-Perfect for Shorts or Reels.
-Deployable on Render or locally.

 # Meme Shorts Generator 🎥😂

 This is a fully automated web app that generates funny meme videos using trending memes, a background video, and music.
 You can generate and download a ready-to-upload meme short (MP4) in a single click!